reginapizza/TatToo-Backend/README.md

 ### **Problems I Ran Into (Back-end):**
 Many of my problems were with authentication.
 I wanted users to have to be signed in for every ineraction with my website apart from the landing page, sign-in, and sign-up and I strugged with many 401 errors.
-I also pushed myself beyond the requirements of the project from the start but creating routes and crud actions for getting both a single user's tattoos and all of the tattoos as opposed to just one of those options.
+I also pushed myself beyond the requirements of the project from the start by creating routes and crud actions for getting both a single user's tattoos and all of the tattoos as opposed to just one of those options.
+Additionally I also had a problem where when making my Tattoos table I did not include `user:references`, which quickly led me to some errors when I was trying to use user id's for authenticated crud actions on my tattos

 ### **Future Updates:**